vxsfis/Netflix-Shows-Analysis/README.md

 **About Me**

 I’m a Business Analytics major focused on growing my data analysis and visualization skills through hands-on projects.
-Connect with me on \[LinkedIn]
+Connect with me on LinkedIn!